maptv/maptv.github.io/dec/date/index.md

 <span class="under tool" data-bs-toggle="tooltip"
 data-bs-title="day-of-week">dow</span> for <span class="under tool"
 data-bs-toggle="tooltip" data-bs-title="January 1">Day 306</span>, the
+first day of the Gregorian calendar year.
+Changing the
+<span class="under tool" data-bs-toggle="tooltip"
+data-bs-title="January 1">Day 306</span> <span class="under tool"
+data-bs-toggle="tooltip" data-bs-title="day-of-week">dow</span> does not
-first day of the Gregorian calendar year, and has no effect on the top calendar🗓️plot, but can shift every day in the bottom calendar🗓️plot by one to six days.
-The bottom calendar🗓️plot has week numbers on its x-axis↔️and day-of-week (<span class="under tool" data-bs-toggle="tooltip" data-bs-title="day-of-week">dow</span>) numbers on its y-axis↕.
+affect the top calendar🗓️plot, but shifts every date in the bottom calendar🗓️plot by one to six days depending on the number of days that Week 0, the first week of the year, contributes to the year.

 There are two range🎚️inputs labeled as “day of year” because every
 <span class="under tool" data-bs-toggle="tooltip"